ibm-watson-data-lab/location-tracker-client-swift/README.md

     $ pod install

-In Xcode open the LocationTracker.xcworkspace project (note: Be sure to open the workspace project and not the xcode project).
+In Xcode open LocationTracker.xcworkspace (note: Be sure to open the workspace and not the xcode project).

 Open the AppConstants.swift file in LocationTracker > LocationTracker.
 Change the baseUrl to point to your Location Tracker Server running on Bluemix or locally: